tkuboi/csc365WebAppExample/README.md

 ```
 ### To Run this example locally on your computer
 1. In IntelliJ, for example, set a RUN configuration by clicking "Edit Configurations" under the Run menu.
-2. Create a Maven build and put the following in the Command Line text box:
+2. Create a new configurstion out of Maven build based template and put the following in the Command Line text box:
 ```
 clean compile war:war tomcat7:run
 ```